Can Keywords be Two Words? - [Words and Length Matters]

 This involves incorporating them naturally into your website's body content, meta tags, headings, title, and URLs.

-Two-word keywords could be useful from a local SEO perspective, but they are challenging when it comes to websites that focus on global SEO or general SEO perspective.
+Two-word keywords could be useful from a local SEO perspective, but they are challenging when it comes to websites that focus on global SEO or a general SEO perspective.

-For already established websites [preferably e-commerce like Amazon, Walmart, eBay, and alike], two words keywords-based ranking of page or content could be a bit easier or opportunities are higher by virtue of their popularity, backlinks, and branding factors, but very tougher in content-based websites [blogs and niche websites].
+For already established websites [preferably e-commerce like Amazon, Walmart, eBay, and the like], two words keywords-based ranking of page or content could be a bit easier.

 “Keywords are the foundation of SEO.
-But today, rather than scanning for just a keyword, Google takes a high-level look at your website to get an overall sense of its tone, scope, and relevancy” HubSpot
+But today, rather than scanning for just a keyword, Google takes a high-level look at your website to get an overall sense of its tone, scope, and relevancy” – HubSpot

 In conclusion, yes, keywords can definitely be two words, but far better than single-word keywords.